 Sickness or death of the guest

 If a guest gets sick during their stay at the accommodating establishment, the accommodation provider shall arrange for medical care at the request of the guest.
-In the event of imminent danger, the accommodation provider shall arrange for medical care even without the special request of the guest, particularly if this is necessary and the guest is unable to do so themselves.
+In the event of imminent danger, the accommodation provider shall arrange for medical care even without the special request of the guest, particularly if this is necessary and the guest is unable to do so himself.

 As long as the guest is unable to make decisions or it is not possible to contact the family of the guest, the accommodation provider shall arrange for medical care at the expense of the guest.
 However, the extent of such care shall end as soon as the guest is able to make decisions or their family has been informed about the sickness.